animismus/GranTurismo_Sport_Car_List/README.md

 #### Updated ASAP with each new game content

 #### - Parsed from GT Planet
-The guys at GT Planet has a [great list](https://www.gtplanet.net/gran-turismo-sport-car-list/) that is updated when new content is added to the game.
+The guys at GT Planet have a [great list](https://www.gtplanet.net/gran-turismo-sport-car-list/) that is updated when new content is added to the game.
 I just parse it and make it available in simple formats.

 #### - SQLite DB